 Established in the Ibaraki prefecture of Japan in 1790 by Seizaburo Yoshikubo, it began as the Awanoya Brewery.
 The building burned down in 1945 during the war, but was rebuilt soon after.
 Renamed Yoshikubo Brewery Co., Ltd. In 1952, it continued to brew high quality sake with the same traditional methods.

-Store unopened sake upright in a dark place, at a cool room temperature, ideally at about 12 to 15°C. If you wish to drink your sake chilled, place it in the refrigerator the night before consumption.
+Store unopened sake in your fridge ideally at 4°C. If you wish to drink your sake chilled, place it in the refrigerator the night before consumption.
 Opened bottles should always be kept refrigerated.
 If you later wish to drink your sake at room temperature, place the portion you want into a small pouring vessel and leave that out on the counter at least 3 hours before consumption.
 Generally, sake should be consumed within one year of the bottling date, but when properly stored, it can survive up to 2 years.
 An open bottle of sake must be consumed within 2 to 3 weeks.